Access to the territory and push backs

 In September 2023, the Council of Europe Expert Group on Action against Violence against Women and Domestic Violence (GREVIO) published its baseline evaluation report on Croatia.[22]
 GREVIO carried out an evaluation visit to Croatia from 17 to 21 October 2022.
 GREVIO’s report contains a comprehensive analysis of the implementation of the provisions of the Istanbul Convention in Croatia.
 It acknowledges the steps taken by Croatia to comply with the Istanbul convention and identifies areas where progress is still needed.
 In its report on Croatia, GREVIO made some observations and recommendations which are related to migrant and asylum-seeking women.
 Amongst other, GREVIO stated that it was alerted about the denial of access to the territory and asylum as well as of violence and misconduct by border police at the borders with Serbia and Bosnia and Herzegovina of sufficient severity to amount to inhuman and degrading treatment contrary to Article 3 of the European Convention on Human Rights.
 Those reports included incidents involving women, pregnant women, female-headed households, families with children and unaccompanied and separated children.
 GREVIO urges the Croatian authorities to urgently identify and take action in all cases of border police violence against women to provide justice for past abuse and ensure such abuse is not permitted to take place with impunity in the future.

 In addition, GREVIO strongly encourages the Croatian authorities to take measures to ensure that improvements are made in the identification, processing and protection of migrant and asylum-seeking women who are or may become victims of gender-based violence.
-This includes, amongst other, ensuring that all women arriving at the border are allowed to have their claim for international protection recognized and recorded; collecting quantitative and qualitative data on the number of women arriving at the border; providing standard operating procedures and gender-sensitive guidance on identifying, interviewing, processing and determining claims of gender-based violence to all officials likely to encounter migrant women.
+This includes, amongst other, ensuring that all women arriving at the border are allowed to have their claim for international protection recognised and recorded; collecting quantitative and qualitative data on the number of women arriving at the border; providing standard operating procedures and gender-sensitive guidance on identifying, interviewing, processing and determining claims of gender-based violence to all officials likely to encounter migrant women.
 The existing standard operating procedures relating to prevention and protection in accommodation centers may serve as a good model: ensuring that adequate information is provided to women seeking asylum at the borders, in landing settings, hotspots and reception facilities to increase their awareness of their vulnerabilities and rights, their right to redress in case of mistreatment by border guards or others and facilitating their access to general and specialist support services; and monitoring and evaluating the impact of the training provided to border and migration officials.

 Litigation on pushback practices and relevant complaints